 An overview of the companies located in the commercial and industrial zone of the Port of Trier can be found here.
 These include the port companies that are at your service for your transport and logistics needs.

-To mark the port’s 55th anniversary, we invited artists from the region and abroad to interpret their local ports through photography, installation art, painting, video art, sound art, graffiti art and graphic art.
+On the occasion of the 60th anniversary of Trierer Hafengesellschaft, we invited 16 artists from the region and abroad to interpret their local ports through photography, installation art, painting, video art, sound art, graffiti art and graphic art.

 The decision is taken at European level to canalize the Moselle into a waterway.